Equitable Society, Improved Service Delivery, Enhanced Community Assets

 Elected Women Representatives Evolve as Individual Leaders

-The Composite Capacity Index helps us understand the enhancement of the overall capacities of the Elected Women Representatives that are trained by The Hunger Project through the five years.
+We capture the enhancement of the overall capacities of the Elected Women Representatives that are trained by The Hunger Project over a period of five years.

 Improved understanding of women’s right to voice and agency